lifebottle/lifebottle.github.io/projects/ndx/ndx-guide2.md

 ## 📍 [AC.4354] Dungeon: Mjolnir Cave P.143
  ### ⬇️ 38.
 Enter the dungeon and fight the three Clay Demon
 > **📜 [Info]**: There are many puzzles here, so please follow the steps carefully.
  ### ⬇️ 39.
-Shoot Coil A with the Sorcerer's Ring in Basement B1 North
+Shoot Coil A with the Sorcerer's Ring on B1F - North.
  ### ⬇️ 40.
-Step on Switch A in Basement B1 West
+Step on Switch A on B1F - West.
  ### ⬇️ 41.
-Operate Switch B to turn it blue in Basement B1 South
+Operate Switch B to turn it blue on B1F - South.
  ### ⬇️ 42.
-Shoot Coil B with Sorcerer's Ring in Basement B1 South
+Shoot Coil B with Sorcerer's Ring on B1F - South.
  ### ⬇️ 43.
-Investigate Switch C to turn it blue in Basement B2 South
+Investigate Switch C to turn it blue on B2F - South.
  ### ⬇️ 44.
-Investigate Switch D to turn it blue in Basement B2 South
+Investigate Switch D to turn it blue on B2F - South.
  ### ⬇️ 45.
-Shoot Coil C with the Sorcerer's Ring in Basement B2 South
+Shoot Coil C with the Sorcerer's Ring on B2F South.
  ### ⬇️ 46.
-Shoot Coils E to G in order with the Sorcerer's Ring in the north of the second basement
+Shoot Coils E to G in order with the Sorcerer's Ring on B2 - North.
  ### ⬇️ 47.
 Battle Volt at the end of the dungeon
 > **💬 [Skit]**: [ct_002_069] Rody's time (〔チャット〕ロディの時間)